curl/everything-curl/ftp-twoconnections.md

     $ curl -P - ftp://example.com/foobar.txt

-You can also explicitly ask curl to not use EPRT (which is a slightly newer command than PORT) with the `--no-epsv` command line option.
+You can also explicitly ask curl to not use EPRT (which is a slightly newer command than PORT) with the `--no-epsv` command-line option.

 ### Passive connections